The Music Compositions of

 Bless'd is he who will take his place in the beginning;

-he will know the end and will not experience death. -- (Jesus in Gospel of Thomas)
+he will know the end and won't experience death. — (Jesus in Gospel of Thomas)

 17. Basses (return of first part of opening chant)